 We recommend that all services related to installation plan as well as all transportation activities, storage, assembly, installation, start-up, maintenance and repairs should be carried out only by qualified personnel.
 The qualified personnel should be pay attention to:

-- Technical data referred to allowed applications (assembly, storage, connection, installation and operation conditions), included in this Manual, Purchase Order documentation, operation instructions, manuals and other documents; - Instructions and specific conditions for installation on site; - Use of proper tools and equipment; - During handling and transportation; - That all protection devices of each component were removed before installation; - Do not remove components without WEG permission;
+- Technical data referred to allowed applications (assembly, storage, connection, installation and operation conditions), included in this Manual, Purchase Order documentation, operation instructions, manuals and other documents;

+- Instructions and specific conditions for installation on site; - Use of proper tools and equipment; - During handling and transportation; - That all protection devices of each component were removed before installation;

-Additionally, all motors must be stored in vibration-free rooms to avoid bearings damages.
+- Do not remove components without WEG permission; Additionally, all motors must be stored in vibrationfree rooms to avoid bearings damages.

 For practical reasons, it is not possible to include in this Manual detailed information that covers all construction variables, nor covering all possible assembly, operation or maintenance alternatives.
-For this reason, the present Manual only includes required information that qualified and trained personnel to carry out the required work.
-QUALIFIED PERSONNEL are those people (OEM and end user) who based on their education, experience, knowledge of standards and service conditions required are properly authorized to perform any service on the motor.
-The qualified personnel must read and have this document in mind and they need to know all cares and procedures mentioned here.
-Furthermore, these people should know and how to carry out first aid procedures.
+For this reason, the present Manual only includes required information that allow qualified and trained personnel to carry out the required work.

 If you still have further doubts about this, especially in reference to specific product information, WEG is willing to provide such information.

+In order to allow WEG to provide prompt service within technical standards, the motor serial number detailed on the motor nameplate should be advised.